 For a barbeque by the lake, stop at Lakeside Beach House Restaurant.
 You’ll get some amazing views of the lake, and you’ll be treated by the breathtaking views of the sunset at night.
 The Santa Maria-style barbeque is one of their specialties and combined with one of their beers on tap.

 Watch a Show at the Theater

 For dinner and entertainment, check out The Loft.
 They have a comfy lounge to get drinks and appetizers in, and you can see a magic show in an intimate 100+ seat theater afterward.

-There are many amazing Lake Tahoe summer activities to take part in, so you’ll have plenty to choose from.
-Whether you want to relax on the beach or head out on a hike, you’ll have a blast with these summer activities at Lake Tahoe.
+You’ll love planning out your Lake Tahoe summer itinerary, as you have tons of activities to choose from.
+Whether you want to relax on the beach or head out on a hike, you’ll have a blast visiting Tahoe in the summer.